 - Lunch Box Pizzas served with Sautéed Orange-Glazed Carrots and Oven-Roasted Asparagus.

-Keep food safety in mind—educate yourself on choking risks—and carefully prep foods that pose a greater choking risk in young children, such as grapes, nuts and marshmallows.
+- Keep food safety in mind—educate yourself on choking hazards for toddlers—and carefully prep foods that pose a greater choking risk in young children, such as grapes, nuts and marshmallows.